dgryski/go-perfbook/performance.md

 * Make sure you understand the algorithm.
 This sounds obvious, but it will be impossible to debug otherwise. https://blizzard.cs.uwaterloo.ca/keshav/home/Papers/data/07/paper-reading.pdf

-  A good understanding may allows you to extract the key idea from the paper and possibly apply just that to your problem, which may be simpler than reimplementing the entire thing.
+  A good understanding may allow you to extract the key idea from the paper and possibly apply just that to your problem, which may be simpler than reimplementing the entire thing.